predixdesignsystem/px-starter-kit-design/README.md

 ## Dependencies

-Strictly speaking, the Starter Kit is just a collection of dependencies and nothing else.
+Strictly speaking, the px-starter-kit-design module is just a collection of dependencies and nothing else.
 There is no Sass file, just modules you can import into your project as a starting point.

 ## Installation